Gears of War: Judgment

-Gears of War: Judgment is a third-person shooter video game developed by People Can Fly and Epic Games and published by Microsoft Studios for the Xbox 360.
+Gears of War: Judgment is a 2013 third-person shooter video game developed by People Can Fly and Epic Games and published by Microsoft Studios for the Xbox 360.
 It was released in North America and Australia on March 19, 2013, and in Europe on March 22.
 It is a spin-off of the Gears of War series and a prequel to the entire franchise.
+The game follows Damon Baird, Augustus Cole and their squad Kilo as they are put on trial for disobeying orders just six weeks after Emergence Day.